 The Board of Directors believes that each outside director and executive officer should develop a meaningful ownership position in the Company.
-Effective January 26, 2017, the Board of Directors adopted a stock ownership policy which included a stock ownership policy for our executive officers and an updated stock ownership policy for our outside directors.
+Effective January 26, 2017, the Board of Directors adopted a stock ownership policy for our executive officers and an updated stock ownership policy for our outside directors.
 This policy, which is set forth in our Corporate Governance Principles and Practices and available on the Corporate Governance section of the Investor Relations page on our website at www.gce.com, establishes the following ownership levels for each category of person covered by the policy: